qdm12/courses/Technology and entrepreneurship/readme.md

             - Define set of variables that minimize error (features)
 - How it affected me

-X - Mobile Payments
+## X - Mobile Payments
+- What I learnt
+    - M-Pesa
+    - Square: Hardware and software
+    - Square used mini jack to plug its low power magnetic card reader hardware
+    - Mini-jack did not require to pay royalties to Apple MiFi
+- How it affected me

-XI - Bitcoin and the Future of Currency
+## XI - Bitcoin and the Future of Currency
+- What I learnt
+    - Zero Cash white paper
+    - OneName

-XII - Secure Cyberspace
+## XII - Secure Cyberspace
+- What I learnt
+    - Datavisor
+        - Find bad nodes in a network
+        - Bad nodes and good nodes have a weak connection
+    - Damballah
+        - Reputation of a domain name
+            - DNS server records
+            - Name itself
+            - Honeypot
+            - Email, phone number
+            - Twitter and other links
+        - Avoid scam, malwares, spam, adblocks
+- How it affected me
+    - Might use one of those to find fake accounts in a system

-XIII - Big Data
+## XIII - Big Data
+- What I learnt
+    - Spark (Apache)
+        - Open source cluster computing framework (from University of California)
+        - Distributed
+        - Abstract
+        - API for Resilient distributed dataset (RDD) (data parallelism and fault tolerance)
+    - Databricks
+        - Founded by the creators of Spark (Ali Ghodsi and 6 others)
+        - Help clients that use Spark in a cloud based big data context
+        - Provide massive open online courses to learn Spark (+ Spark Summit)

-XIV - IoT
+## XIV - IoT
+- What I learnt
+    - Nest
+        - Thermometers that integrated with HVAC optimization in buildings
+        - Brought massive energy savings (less inefficiency, wastage, energy volatile pricing)
+        - Controlled by software and connected to the cloud
+        - Bought by Google to access the smart home industry

-XV - Urban Sensing and informatics
+## XV - Urban Sensing and informatics
+- What I learnt
+    - Waze: founded in 1994, sold to google in 2009
+    - Waze used location-based ads
+- How it affected me
+    - Use location based ads in CoDine